[NEW DATE AND TIME]

 Concerned with foreign interventions in your elections?
 In your news?
 Do you trust the media?
 Should you?

 You may be surprised to learn the FDR Foundation and Adams House are on the cutting edge of the struggle of democracy against disinformation.
 Come by to chat informally with Jed Willard about current trends in international media manipulation, defensive media monitoring and analysis, and counter propaganda.

-This is an interactive discussion, limited to 14, undergraduates given preference.
+This is an interactive discussion, limited to 14, undergraduates only if numbers allow.
 RSVP here:

 (There is an RSVP option for those who cannot make this time slot but are interested in future events on this topic – make sure to indicate your interest even if you can’t make it!)

 Jed Willard is Director of the Franklin Delano Roosevelt Center for Global Engagement at Adams House, Harvard University.
 The FDR Center honors the 32nd American President’s legacy by pursuing solutions to current global challenges while keeping in mind their historical origins.
 Over the past decade, Willard has been pleased to consult to a number of governments and other international actors, helping them to understand prevalent and emerging narratives – the drivers of public opinion and sentiment – and creating strategies and structures to effectively engage citizens around the globe.
 His current efforts focus on adaptation to climate change, coping with disinformation, and revitalizing faith in liberal democracy.

 Willard is a native of New Orleans, with a Bachelors Degree in History and a Masters Degree in Public Administration from Harvard.